Emer: Emer's only jealousy

 Though Cú Chulainn had many lovers, Emer's only jealousy came when he was entranced into love with Fand, wife of Manannán mac Lir, the king of the great sea, as recounted in the narrative Serglige Con Culainn ("The Wasting Sickness of Cú Chulainn").
 She decided to kill her rival, but when she saw the strength of Fand's love for Cú Chulainn she decided to give him up to her.
 Fand, touched by Emer's magnanimity, decided to return to her own husband.
 Manannán shook his cloak between Cú Chulainn and Fand, ensuring the two would never meet again, and Cú Chulainn and Emer drank a potion to wipe the whole affair from their memories.

 Other stories

-When Aífe's son Connla came to Ireland in search of his father, Emer realised who he was and tried to persuade Cú Chulainn not to kill him, but to no avail.
+When Aífe's son Connla came to Ireland in search of his father Cú Chulainn, he was challenged by three champions from Ulster.
+Connla overcame the first two, and Cú Chulainn was the third.
+When he was summoned, Emer informed him that Connla was his only son, but he refused to listen to her.
+Only once Cú Chulainn had killed Connla with his spear did he realize that Emer was telling the truth.

-Emer was said to possess the six gifts of womanhood: beauty, a gentle voice, sweet words, wisdom, skill at needlework and chastity.
+Emer was said to possess the six gifts of womanhood: beauty, voice, sweet speech, wisdom, skill at needlework, and chastity.